albuquerque-lucas/albuquerque-lucas/README.md

 <center>

-# Thank you for visiting and happy coding!
+# Thanks for visiting and happy coding!

 </center>